jerdog/streamlining-devex-slidev/slides.md

 transition: slide-left
 ---

-# Streamlining DevEx
+# Streamlining the Developer Experience

-## The Power of CI/CD Standardization and Interoperability
+## The Power of Standardization and Interoperability

 <!--
 As a quick note, I used ChatGPT + DALL-E to generate the images in this presentation, which took entirely too much time because the effort to train the model for what I was trying to get was tedious and time consuming.